CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 ```

 The book contains a lot more code but this is enough to get the idea across.
-Assuming that there exists functions known as `put`{.verbatim} and
+Assuming that there exists functions known as `put`  and
-`get`{.verbatim} we can allow for the easy table directed installation and usage
+`get`  we can allow for the easy table directed installation and usage
 of multiple representation of the same data and their respective generic
 operators.
 Usage can be done with following code.